NPann/GenTex/README.md

 ### Who do I talk to? ###

-This module was developed by Karl Young, Nicolas Pannetier and Norbert Schuff.
+This module was developed by Karl Young and, to minor extend, by Nicolas Pannetier and Norbert Schuff.

 ### License ###